ultraflynn/consecution/README.md

 # Consecution

-Chained and interruptible events in Javascript
+Chained and interruptable events in Javascript

 ## Purpose